alphagov/govuk-design-system/src/patterns/passwords/index.md

 ## When to use this pattern

 You should follow this pattern whenever you need users to create or enter a password.
-Before using this pattern, you should also read the guidance on [user accounts](/patterns/create-accounts/).
+Before using this pattern, you should also read the guidance on the [User accounts pattern](/patterns/create-accounts/).

-For technical considerations, you may also want to read the guidance for the [Password input](/components/password-input/) component.
+For technical considerations, you may also want to read the guidance for the [Password input component](/components/password-input/).

 ## How it works